neticdk/go-common/pkg/cli/TUTORIAL.md

 #### Default Handler

-It includes a default handler using the `pterm` package.
+The default handler uses the `pterm` package which adds a bit of color to the log messages.
 The default format depends on whether there is a TTY attached.
-If there is then the format is `plain` text unless `--log-format` is used.
-Otherwise is uses `json`.
+If there is then the format is `plain` text, unless `--log-format` is used.
+Otherwise it uses `json`.

 The default log level is INFO.
 To change this, use the `--log-level` flag.